Overview – Samburu NR

 Samburu is the most popular reserve in northern Kenya.
-Wildlife viewing is excellent, and most big safari animals are easily spotted.
-Rhinos are absent, but elephants are very common, and usually relaxed.
+Wildlife viewing is good, and most big safari animals are easily spotted.
 The arid environment is home to a variety of north Kenya specials – both birds and mammals.
-This makes Samburu a very worthwhile addition to a standard Kenyan safari.
-Saruni Samburu and Sasaab are very exclusive lodges in conservancies adjoining Samburu National Reserve.

-- Excellent wildlife viewing with four of the Big Five easy to find (rhino excluded)
+- Great wildlife viewing with four of the Big Five relatively easy to find (rhino excluded)

 - Interesting mammal species restricted to the arid north